makerdao/dss-deploy-scripts/README.md

 }
 ```

-## Deployment
+## Default config files

-Currently, 3 networks are supported:
+Currently, there are default config files for 3 networks:

 * a local testchain (e.g. `dapp testnet`)
 * Kovan
 * Mainnet

-### Local testchain
+### Deploy on local testchain with default config file

-`./deploy-testchain.sh`
+`dss-deploy testchain`

-It is possible to pass a unique parameter to define a testing scenario via flag `-c` (e.g. `./deploy-testchain.sh -c crash-bite`)
+It is possible to pass a unique parameter to define a testing scenario via `-c` flag (e.g. `dss-deploy testchain -c crash-bite`)

-The following cases are currently available:
+The only case currently available is:

 - `crash-bite`

-### Kovan
+### Deploy on Kovan with default config file

-`./deploy-kovan.sh`
+`dss-deploy kovan`

+### Deploy on Mainnet with default config file

+`dss-deploy main`

+### Deploy on any network passing a custom config file

+`dss-deploy <NETWORK> -f <CONFIG_FILE_PATH>`

 ### Output

 Successful deployments save their output to the following files:

 - `out/addresses.json`: addresses of all deployed contracts
+- `out/config.json`: copy of the configuration file used for the deployment
 - `out/abi/`: JSON representation of the ABIs of all deployed contracts
+- `out/bin/`: .bin and .bin-runtime files of all deployed contracts
+- `out/meta/`: meta.json files of all deployed contracts
-- `out/config.json`: copy of the configuration file used for the deployment
+- `out/dss-<NETWORK>.log`: output log of deployment

 ### Helper scripts

-The [`auth-checker`](./scripts/auth-checker) script loads the addresses
-in `out/addresses.json` and verifies that the deployed authorizations match what
+The `auth-checker` script loads the addresses from `out/addresses.json` and the config file from `out/config.json` and verifies that the deployed authorizations match what is expected.
-is expected.

 ## Nix